Jeka8833/MeowFaceVRCFTInterface/README.md

 ## Installation

-- Instructions can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Installation)
+- Instructions can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Install-Module)

 ## Connecting MeowFace to VRCFT

 - Instructions can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Connecting-MeowFace-to-VRCFT)

-## Troubleshooting

-- Instructions can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Troubleshooting)

-## Configuring the module
+## Calibrating

 Camera position, facial structure and other parameters are different for everyone, so the module needs to be customized and calibrated.

-- Instructions can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Configuring-the-module)
+- Instructions on how to configure the module can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Configuring-the-module)
+- Instructions on how to calibrate an avatar face from the MeowFace app can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki/Calibrate-From-the-MeowFace-App)
+## Other Documentation

+- All instructions can be found here: [click here](https://github.com/Jeka8833/MeowFaceVRCFTInterface/wiki)

 ## Build your module

 > Feel free to create your modules to achieve the tracking results you want; perhaps some of them will be merged with this project.

 I think you can figure it out yourself if you have already decided to modify the project.
 However, when you **clone** the repository using the **IDE**, the project will be **already configured and ready to build**.
-Simply cloning without --recurse-submodules or downloading a Zip archive from GitHub **won't work** because the  repository uses **submodules**!
+Simply cloning (`git clone`) without `--recurse-submodules` or downloading a Zip archive from GitHub **won't work** because the repository uses **submodules**!

 Instructions on where to put the module and in general on developing modules for VRCFT can be found [here](https://docs.vrcft.io/docs/vrcft-software/vrcft-sdk/tracking-module).